 The plants flower in July and August and mature fruits develop August through mid-October.

-The time of year you would expect to find False Lettuce flowering and fruiting in New York.
+The time of year you would expect to find Woodland Lettuce flowering and fruiting in New York.

 Lactuca floridana (L.) Gaertn.